By the end of this page, your project will have page types with slices that are synced to Prismic.

 Content modeling is the process of designing the data structures for your content.
 Prismic makes this easy by providing useful data structures that you can configure as needed.

-There are four main structures in Prismic's content models: Document, Slice, Field, and Custom Type.
+There are four main structures in Prismic's content models: slices, fields, page types, and custom types.

 When you configure a website builder, you create an application for your content managers.
 You’re designing an interface, which will affect how your content managers create, edit, and understand the content.
 The content model will determine the project’s success or failure.